No. 7 Squadron RAF: To Bomber Command (1923–1939)

-Second World War
+Second World War (1939–1945)

-On the outbreak of the Second World War, it continued to be used for training bomber crews, disbanding on 4 April 1940 when it merged with 76 Squadron to form No. 16 OTU.
-On 1 August 1940 it reformed, becoming the first squadron to equip with the new Short Stirling heavy bomber, the first RAF squadron to operate four engined bombers during the Second World War, flying the first bombing raids with the Stirling against oil storage tanks near Rotterdam on the night of 10/11 February 1941.
-It flew on the 1000 bomber raids to Cologne, Essen and Bremen in May and June 1942.
+On the outbreak of the Second World War, it continued to be used for training bomber crews, disbanding on 4 April 1940 when it merged with No. 76 Squadron to form No. 16 Operational Training Unit.
+On 1 August 1940, it reformed, becoming the first squadron to equip with the new Short Stirling heavy bomber.
+It was the first RAF squadron to operate four engined bombers during the Second World War, flying the first bombing raids with the Stirling against oil storage tanks near Rotterdam on the night of 10-11 February 1941.
+The squadron flew on the thousand-bomber raids to Cologne, Essen and Bremen in May and June 1942.
 It was transferred to the Pathfinder Force in August 1942, with the job of finding and marking targets for the Main Force of Bomber Command bombers.

 The squadron re-equipped with the Avro Lancaster from 11 May 1943, flying its first mission with the Lancaster on 12 July 1943.
 It continued in the Pathfinder role until the end of the war in Europe.
-It flew its last bomber mission on 25 April 1945 against Wangerooge, and dropped food to starving civilians in the Netherlands in May.
-While it was planned to fly 7 Squadron out to the Far East to join Tiger Force for air attacks against Japan, the war ended before the squadron was due to move.
+It flew its last bomber mission on 25 April 1945 against Wangerooge off the northwestern coast of Germany, and dropped food to starving civilians in the Netherlands in May.
+It was planned to relocate No. 7 Squadron to the Far East to join Tiger Force for air attacks against Japan, however the war ended before the squadron was due to move.
 The squadron carried out 5,060 operational sorties with the loss of 165 aircraft.

-Post-war
+Cold War (1945–1990s)

-After World War II it was equipped with Avro Lincoln bombers, an update of the Lancaster.
-Based at RAF Upwood, the Lincoln was for several years the front line cold war bomber aircraft.
+After the Second World War, the squadron was equipped with Avro Lincoln bombers, an update of the Lancaster.
+Based at RAF Upwood, the Lincoln was for several years the front line Cold War bomber aircraft.
 It was used in the Malayan emergency, the Middle East, the Trucial States (the Emirates) and then Aden.
-The squadron disbanded on 2 January 1956 before reforming with the Vickers Valiant at RAF Honington in Suffolk in December that year, flying them in the Strategic Bomber role until disbanding in 1962.
-7 Squadron was eventually reformed in 1970, this time as a target squadron flying the English Electric Canberra until January 1982.
+The squadron disbanded on 2 January 1956, before reforming with the Vickers Valiant at RAF Honington in Suffolk in December that year, flying in the strategic bomber role until disbanding in 1962.
+No. 7 Squadron was reformed in 1970, this time as a target towing squadron flying the English Electric Canberra until January 1982.

-The squadron reformed in the Support Helicopter role, receiving Chinooks HC.1s in September 1982.
-The Chinook HC.2, equivalent to the US Army CH-47D standard, began to enter RAF service in 1993.
-Following the Iraqi invasion of Kuwait, 7 Squadron took part in the UK's deployment to the Gulf in 1991.
+The squadron reformed in the support helicopter role, receiving the Boeing Chinook HC1 in September 1982.
+The Chinook HC2, equivalent to the US Army CH-47D standard, began to enter RAF service in 1993.
+Following the Iraqi invasion of Kuwait, the squadron took part in Operation Granby, the UK's deployment to the Gulf in 1991.

+On 2 June 1994, a No. 7 Squadron Chinook HC2 (ZD576) crashed into the Mull of Kintyre while carrying 25 senior members of the British security forces from RAF Aldergrove near Belfast to Inverness.
+All passengers and the four crew were killed.